Kentucky Derby: Traditions

 In addition to the race itself, several traditions play a significant role in the Derby atmosphere.
 The mint julep—an iced drink consisting of bourbon, mint, and sugar syrup—is the traditional beverage of the race.
 The historic beverage comes served in an ice-frosted silver julep cup.
 However, most Churchill Downs patrons sip theirs from souvenir glasses (first offered in 1939 and available in revised form each year since) printed with all previous Derby winners.
 Also, burgoo, a thick stew of beef, chicken, pork, and vegetables, is a popular Kentucky dish served at the Derby.

 The infield—a spectator area inside the track—offers general admission prices but little chance of seeing much of the race, particularly before the jumbotron installation in 2014.
 Instead, revelers show up in the infield to party with abandon.
 By contrast, "Millionaire's Row" refers to the expensive box seats that attract the rich, the famous and the well-connected.
 Women appear in elegant outfits lavishly accessorized with large, elaborate hats.
-Following the Call to the Post, as the horses start to parade before the grandstands, the University of Louisville Cardinal Marching Band plays Stephen Foster's "My Old Kentucky Home".
+Following the Call to the Post played on bugle by Steve Buttleman, as the horses start to parade before the grandstands, the University of Louisville Cardinal Marching Band plays Stephen Foster's "My Old Kentucky Home" sung by the University of Louisville Cardinal Singers, except 2020 when the song is played on bugle by Steve Buttleman.
 This song is a tradition which began in 1921.
 The event attracts spectators from a large area, flying in hundreds of private aircraft to Louisville International Airport.

 The Derby is frequently referred to as "The Run for the Roses", because a lush blanket of 554 red roses is awarded to the Kentucky Derby winner each year.
-The tradition originated in 1883 when New York City socialite E. Berry Wall presented roses to ladies at a post-Derby party.
-The Churchill Downs founder and president, Col. M. Lewis Clark, attended that event.
+New York sports columnist and future Churchill Downs president Bill Corum in 1925 began describing the race thusly, but the tradition originated in 1883 when New York City socialite E. Berry Wall presented roses to ladies at a post-Derby party.
+The Churchill Downs founder and president, Col. Meriwether Lewis Clark Jr., attended that event.
 This gesture is believed to have led Clark to the idea of making the rose the race's official flower.
 However, it was not until 1896 that any recorded account referred to draping roses on the Derby winner.
-The Governor of Kentucky presents the garland and the Kentucky Derby Trophy to the winner.
+The Governor of Kentucky and the Chairman of Churchill Downs Incorporated present the garland and the Kentucky Derby Trophy to the winner.
 Pop vocalist Dan Fogelberg composed the song "Run for the Roses", released in time for the 1980 running of the race.

 Riders Up!

 "Riders Up!" is the traditional command from the Paddock Judge for jockeys to mount their horses in advance of the upcoming race.
-Since 2012, a dignitary or celebrity attendee recites this phrase.
+Since 2012, the grand marshal recites this phrase.